 This is also the feast of François de Laval.
 We in the North American Church owe him a great debt of gratitude.
-Though the Spanish tried very hard to establish the structure for the Faith here, it is Francois who accomplished it.
+Though the Spanish tried very hard to establish the structure for the Faith here, especially in the Gulf South, it is Francois who accomplished it.
 "But in the heart of all this turmoil, we must not be demoralized; if men have the power to destroy, Our Lord’s hand is infinitely more powerful to build.
 We need only be faithful to Him and let Him work."

 Then Peter responded,

 "Can anyone withhold the water for baptizing these people,